fungible-systems/jotai-query-toolkit/README.md

 };
 ```

-And there you have it! you'll automatically fetch the data on the server, and when the client hydrates, the atom will
+There you have it! you'll automatically fetch the data on the server, and when the client hydrates, the atom will
 take over and automatically refresh every 3 seconds as we've defined above.
 If the user navigates to this page from a
 different page and there is data in the react-query cache, no additional fetching will occur.